Smoking and Running Don’t Mix: Replace Smoking with Running

+Quitting smoking is one of the hardest things people will do even though the evidence is clear that smoking is terrible for your health.
 About one third of the adult population around the world smokes – among them you’ll also find some who regularly work out.
-Science has proven that smoking is bad for your health.
 Approximately 5 million people worldwide die from the consequences of smoking each year.

 Cigarette smoke contains more than 4,800 chemical compounds, 250 of which are harmful to your health.
 Nicotine is only one of thousands of agents contained in cigarette smoke.
 The main alkaloid of the tobacco plant is responsible for the addiction cigarettes create.
 Nicotine both stimulates and calms the central nervous system.
 When absorbed in the form of cigarette smoke, it takes only 10 seconds for the nicotine to get from the alveoli, or your oral mucosa, into your blood and to the brain.
 Plus, many of the ingredients of a cigarette react with our genetic material, which can lead to alterations and mutations.